Mental Health Promotion

 When children and youth feel good about life, they experience happiness and satisfaction.
 When they function well in life, children and youth find purpose, enjoy positive relationships, and have a sense of belonging.

-Resources for mental health promotion
+mental health promotion

 - Use the lesson plans and resources from the Psychology Foundation of Canada to promote positive social-emotional development and effective stress management.

 - Use the Pan-Canadian Joint Consortium Positive Mental Health Toolkit to promote school health practices and perspectives within the school environment.